Baijnath, Uttarakhand: Geography

 Baijnath is located at 29.92°N 79.62°E, 20 km northwest of Bageshwar city, in Bageshwar district in Uttarakhand.
 It has an average elevation of 1,130 metres (3,707 feet).
-Baijnath is situated in the Katyur valley of the Kumaon Himalayas at the left bank of Gomati river.
-Nearby villages include Dangoli, Gagrigol, Haat, Teet Bazar, Purara, Noghar, etc.
+Baijnath is situated in the Katyur valley of the Kumaon Himalayas at the left bank of the Gomati river.
+Nearby villages include Dangoli, Gagrigol, Haat, Teet Bazar, Purara, and Noghar.

-An artificial lake near the temple compound was announced in 2007-2008.
+An artificial lake near the temple compound was announced in 2007–2008.
 It was completed and inaugurated on 14 January 2016 by Harish Rawat, the then Chief Minister of Uttarakhand.
-The lake is full of "Golden Mahaseer" fishes.
-Although fishing is strictly restricted at this site, the lake is a major tourist attraction where tourists offer chana to fishes.
-The nearby market is Garur which is supposed to be one of the oldest in the region.

 Heritage

 The temple is significant to Hindus because of mythology concerning its location near a river.

-There is a famous Baijnath Mandir (Lord Shiva) on the bank of the river which is said to have been built by the Kumaon Katyuri king in around 1150 A.D. and it was Capital of the Katyuri dynasty of kings who ruled Uttaranchal during 12th and 13th century, Baijnath was once known as Kartikyapura.
-One of the most important places to visit in Baijnath is the historically and religiously significant Baijnath Temple constructed in the twelfth century.
+There is a famous temple on the bank of the river which is said to have been built by the Kumaon Katyuri king in around 1150 AD.
+It was capital of the Katyuri dynasty of kings who ruled Uttaranchal during 12th and 13th century when it was known as Kartikyapura.
 The temple holds significance because, according to Hindu mythology, Lord Shiva and Parvati were married at the confluence of River Gomati and Garur Ganga.
 Dedicated to SivaVaidyanatha, the Lord of Physicians, the Baijnath temple is actually a temples’ complex built by the Katyuri kings with the idols of Shiva, Ganesh, Parvati, Chandika, Kuber, Surya and Brahma.
-Also the town of Baijnath draws its name from the temple.
-Situated on the left bank of the Gomti River at an elevation of 1,126 m, the temples are constructed in stone.
-The main temple that houses a beautiful idol of Parvati is chiseled in black stone.
-The temple is approached from the riverside by a flight of steps made of stones constructed by the orders of a Katyuri queen.
-On the way to the main temple, just below the house of the Mahanta, is the temple of Bamani.
-Legend goes that the temple was built by a Brahmin woman and dedicated to Lord Shiva. it is believed that it was built in one night by katyuri kings.